CiscoDevNet/terraform-provider-intersight/website/docs/r/storage_drive_security_policy.html.markdown

     + `password`:(string) The password for the KMIP server login.
     + `use_authentication`:(bool) Enables/disables the authentication for communicating with KMIP server.
 This flag enables the authentication which makes authentication mandatory.
     + `username`:(string) The user name for the KMIP server login.
+  + `existing_key`:(string) Current Security Key Passphrase which is already configured on the server.
   + `is_existing_key_set`:(bool)(ReadOnly) Indicates whether the value of the 'existingKey' property has been set.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `primary_server`:(HashMap) - Configuration of the primary KMIP server.